slorello89/SmsTestApp/README.md

 nexmo sms --to=15558675309 --from=15048144243 --text="Hello World \u0001F601\u0001F602"
 ```

 Note: Phone numbers should exclude the leading '+' or "00" and should begin with the country code, the from phone number must be a phone number registered to your nexmo Application.
-Emojis should be sent by escpaing the charecter and passing in it's full Unicode encoding (eg \u0001F601)
+Emojis can be sent either by escpaing the charecter and passing in it's full Unicode encoding (eg \u0001F601) or passing in the emoji's directly off of the Windows Emoji Keyboard

 # How The SMS is sent